 Does Your Lawn Need to be Dethatched?

 Cut out a small section of grass several inches deep and inspect it.
 If the thatch layer between the roots and the top soil is a half inch or thicker, it is a good idea to get your lawn dethatched.
 When inspecting your sample, look for a spongy-feeling, reddish-brown layer situated between the green grass and the soil.
 To some the thatch layer resembles a mat of felt.
 If you find this layer, you should consider dethatching.
 The best time to dethatch is in the fall or preferably spring when the grass is blooming.
 Always make sure to check if the thatch is deep enough to warrant the dethatching process before you start.
 Since dethatching can be stressful on lawns, make sure to do so only as needed.

 Power Raking for Faster Results

 For small patches of lawn, a tough garden rake will be enough, if you don’t mind some exercise.
-Make sure you aren’t using a flimsy plastic leaf rake which will require you to use a lot of force to the break up the thatch properly.
-With a garden rake or a dethatching rake, just pull it through the grass and you will see the thatch being pulled up.
+Make sure you aren’t using a flimsy plastic leaf rake.
+It will require you to use a lot of force to properly break up the thatch.
+With a garden rake or a dethatching rake, just pull it through the grass.
+You will see the thatch being pulled up.
 However, for larger lawns, consider using a power rake to get the job done more quickly and efficiently.
 These look like lawn mowers but are specifically designed for dethatching.

-Dethatching your lawn is an important part of maintaining a healthy and attractive lawn, but it is also a lot of hard work and needs to be done correctly.
-If you’ve decided that the job is too big and that you need help from the professionals, contact New England Enterprises, Marlborough, MA.
-In addition to power raking, we also provide top notch grading and draining, both of which will enhance the beauty and health of your lawn.
-We have the expertise, equipment and manpower to fully restore your lawn, along with any of our other full landscaping services.
+Dethatching your lawn is an important part of maintaining a healthy and attractive lawn.
+It is, however, a lot of hard work that needs to be done correctly.
+If you need help, contact a professional.
+We can also help you with grading and drainage of your property.
+These are both important to ensure the beauty and health of your lawn.
+We have the expertise, equipment and manpower to fully restore your lawn.